dustinpfister/blog_posts/_posts/threejs-examples-sphere-mutate.md

 ### version numbers matter

 When I wrote this post I was using threejs version r127, and the last time I came around to do a little editing I was using r140.
-When I first wrote this post I has what I was refering to as r0 of a sphere geometry mutation example.
+When I first wrote this post I has what I was referring to as r0 of a sphere geometry mutation example.

+## 2 - Seamless mutation, module form of example, forPoint and forPole update options \( r2 \)

+For revision r2 of the sphere mutate threejs example I wanted to do somehtig about the seam that I was dealing with in r1 and that is the main thing that I resolved in this revision.
+I wanted to make a number of other improvements as well thorough such as making a module form of what I have worked out thus far when it comes to this sort of thing, and also have more that one demo of this new module form of the project example.

+## 2.1 -

-## 1 - Random Vector unit length while preserving direction \( r1 \)
+## 1 - Random Vector unit length while preserving direction

 For r1 of my sphere mutation threejs example project I wanted to just make an example that makes better use of buffer attribute class features in place of what I made first in r0.
 If you still want to check out the older code for whatever reason it is down below in a latter section in this post as I am thinking that I will want to always pull the latest revisions up to the top.